jwqiu/Automated-Nematode-Egg-Detection/README.md

-# 🥚 Automated Nematode Egg Detection
+# Automated Nematode Egg Detection

+## 📖 About This Project

 **Automated-Nematode-Egg-Detection** is an AI-powered web application that detects nematode eggs in microscopic images using deep learning.
 It combines image preprocessing, model inference, and a user-friendly frontend to streamline the detection and analysis process for agricultural or biological research.
-This unified system facilitates easy and accurate nematode egg detection, aiming to bridge research and practical applications in agriculture.

 ![Nematode Egg Detection](./docs/image.png)